My business is flooding

 What should I do if water is coming into my business?

 If you are in immediate danger, call 999.
 Follow the advice of the operator and if you are told to evacuate, do so.
-If there are any hazardous materials in your business, such as chemicals, you must notify the operator.
+If there are any hazardous materials in your business, such as chemicals, notify the operator.

-You will also need to turn off your gas supply, turn off your water supply and turn off your electricity supply, if possible and safe to do so.
+You'll also need to turn off your gas supply, turn off your water supply and turn off your electricity supply, if possible and safe to do so.

-If there is a lot of flooding in your area, we may have been called out to multiple rescues.
-When this happens, we will prioritise rescuing people who are most at risk.
-If you are in a safe dry location, stay where you are – if you are in danger the emergency services will be with you as soon as they can.
+If there's a lot of flooding in your area, we may have been called out to multiple rescues.
+When this happens, we'll prioritise rescuing people who are most at risk.

 Should I get everyone out if flood water is in my business?

-• Six inches of fast flowing water can knock an adult over
+• Six inches of fast flowing water can knock an adult over.

-• Never try to swim through fast flowing water or floodwater, you may get swept away and you also don’t know what items lay beneath the surface
+• Never try to swim through fast flowing water or floodwater, you may get swept away and you also don’t know what items lay beneath the surface.

-• Floodwater is hazardous and could contain chemicals/waste – do not allow children or pets to play in it
+• Floodwater is hazardous and could contain chemicals/waste – do not allow children or pets to play in it.

 Driving in flood waters